cwcromwell/docs/python_sdk_setup.md

 ~~~

-Claude explaind that this command "tells pip to use your current environments packages (including your freshly installed setuptools) instead of spinning up a clean subprocess."
+According to Claude this command "tells pip to use your current environments packages (including your freshly installed setuptools) instead of spinning up a clean subprocess."

-I finished installing the dependencies by removing pandas from the `requirements.txt` file and re-running the command:
+I finished the dependencies by removing pandas from the `requirements.txt` file and re-running the installation command:

 ~~~
 pip3 install -r requirements.txt